simpeg/user-tutorials/README.md

 capable of building the website from content stored in [Jupyter Notebooks][jupyter].

-We can either build the website from the current Jupyter Notebooks, which can be done in a few seconds with very slim resource requirements.
+We can build the website from the current content in the Jupyter Notebooks.
+This can be done in a few seconds with very slim resource requirements.

 Rerunning the notebooks is a more intensive task that will require significant amount of memory (specially for the computationally intensive notebooks) and it